ancoopa/static-pages-bundler/README.md

 ### Bundling process

-1. Create next structure in a folder you're going to run the script from:
+1. Create a `dist` folder you're going to run the script from.
-    ```
-      dist
-      dist/css
-      dist/js
-    ```
     You may skip the step, but in the case, you will have to run `static-pages-bundler` using `sudo` to give the bundler permissions to create that folder structure for you (running npm libs with `sudo` is never recommended with any third party lib).